The Master of Arts in linguistics emphasizes theory and research. It prepares students for academic and non-academic careers.

 Students are expected to:

-- be familiar with the basics of theoretical linguistic approaches to phonology and syntax, be able to analyze linguistic data using formal theoretical linguistics approaches, and be familiar with the basics of applied phonetics and approaches to multilingual language acquisition research;
+- be familiar with the basics of theoretical linguistic approaches to phonology and syntax, be able to analyze linguistic data using formal theoretical linguistics approaches, and be familiar with the basics of articulatory and acoustic phonetics and approaches to multilingual language acquisition research;

 - be familiar with the basics of empirical research in linguistics and be able to use appropriate software and methods to understand original research;

-- be able to write a formal research paper in syntax and phonology demonstrating a critical evaluation of a particular problem or issue they have investigated;
+- be able to write a formal research paper in syntax, phonology, or second language acquisition while demonstrating a critical evaluation of a particular problem or issue they have investigated;

-- be familiar with the basics of multilingual language acquisition from a theoretical and empirical perspective;
+- be familiar with the basics of multilingual language acquisition from both theoretical and empirical perspectives;

 - formulate a research project by the end of their third semester if they have articulated the goal of continuing to a PhD program in linguistics; and